jgrowl/joinem/README.md

 [//]: # (cargo install systemfd cargo-watch)
 [//]: # (FUTURE: dev run when using cargo-watch)
 [//]: # (systemfd --no-pid -s http::3030 -- cargo watch -x 'run')

+# Troubleshooting

+# Chrome user data directories

+Each chrome client has to use its own directory and they will error if they try to share.
+Logging in with every window, every time would be too much.
+Instead A window to log in will pop up and then close after logging in.
+This client's directory will become the template for the rest of the bots.
+This is so they can share sessions and all stay logged in.
+These directories can become stale so just delete them all in the `joinem_data` to regenerate.
+This also has the benefit that we can keep the users actual chrome data away from all of this and that it will be much faster to copy newly generated chrome user data directories.